I'm Honey!

 13 SURPRISING FACTS ABOUT GRANDPARENTS

-Times have changed but they will never be forgotten.
-With nostalgia for the good old days when my family lived close to one another, I jotted down an important childhood memory.
-Why important?
+Times have changed, but they will never be forgotten.
+With nostalgia for the good old days when my family lived close to one another, I jotted down an important childhood memory of my grandparents.
+Why was it important to me?
 Because it showed and taught me how a family should interact.
-I will never be able to follow in the role of my grandmother, the Queen Bee, because my grandchildren live long distances away.
-They range from Texas, New York, California, to Arizona.
-The memory is for me and to this day I feel a joyfulness when I think back in time.

 Our family stayed together because we spent time together.
 My grandmother loved being a grandmother.
 She was the glue that held our family together.